lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 function along with its inputs, outputs, and usage.
 See the `PEP-257`_ conventions for docstring formatting along with `PEP-287`_ for syntax specific to reStructured Text.
 Using the Sphinx ``automodule`` directive, the docstring can be used to autobuild documentation for your functions.
-An example of this is in the :ref:`EABM API`.
+An example of this is in the `EABM API`_.

 Abaqus Python Code
 ==================